midorinet/ngx_small_light/UPGRADING.md

 7. Set the PNG compression filter to 5, PNG compression level to 9, PNG compression strategy to 1, and exclude all chunks from the PNG output.
 8. Resize the image to 1000% of its size by using gaussian filter with sigma value of 4.5.

 Overall, the command resizes, blurs, sharpens, and compresses the image with various settings to achieve blurring with optimized size.
-To apply that function we will create a new flag called **bluropt**, if the flag was marked as "y" then the function will be applied, otherwise it will be ignored.
+To apply that function we will create a new flag called **bluroptimize**, if the flag was marked as "y" then the function will be applied, otherwise it will be ignored.
 To apply this change, we need to modify the following files:

 ##### **[ngx_http_small_light_param.c](./src/ngx_http_small_light_param.c)**
-Add bluropt flag to the list of flags and arguments.
+Add bluroptimize flag to the list of flags and arguments.
 ```c
 // ########
 // ## Some code is omitted.